 3. In the next window, click and open your system’s Device Manager.

-4. From the list of installed and recognised hardware, you need to click on the Display Adapter icon.
+4. From the list of installed and recognized hardware, you need to click on the Display Adapter icon.
 The list will expand with more sub-sections detailing your GPU.

 5. Now note down the name of your video card.
 The name usually starts with the term “NVIDIA GeForce” followed by some additional letters and numbers such as GTX 1060 6GB, GTX 980, etc.